jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 </ul>
 ```

 Although this seems verbose (it'll also come up when validating HTML) and is an extra 'thing' to remember, it'll make the experience much better for people using screen readers and encountering a list.
-For example, the amount of items might be important information to somebody, in a styled checkout progress stepper.

 ## `<fieldset>`